aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

 In this lab, you use the Azure portal to create an application gateway.
 Then you test it to make sure it works correctly.

->**Note**: An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Deploy%20Azure%20Application%20Gateway)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 The application gateway directs application web traffic to specific resources in a backend pool.
 You assign listeners to ports, create rules, and add resources to a backend pool.
 For the sake of simplicity, this article uses a simple setup with a public front-end IP, a basic listener to host a single site on the application gateway, a basic request routing rule, and two virtual machines in the backend pool.

 For Azure to communicate between the resources that you create, it needs a virtual network.
 You can either create a new virtual network or use an existing one.
 In this example, you'll create a new virtual network while you create the application gateway.
 Application Gateway instances are created in separate subnets.
 You create two subnets in this example: one for the application gateway, and another for the backend servers.